 Choose the best seed

 Gulley Greenhouse selects the best quality seeds available for our area.
 You will need to choose the best seed to meet your needs.
 Most lawns here are “Cool Season” grasses, meaning they grow best when it is cool (think light jacket weather) and the plants rest when it is too cold or too hot (think July through August).
 The best time to plant this type of grass seed is in spring or fall.
-In full sun, bluegrass offers lush lawns with deep color and the ability to fill back in if damaged Fescue will tolerate heat, shade, drought and traffic from children and pets.
-Buffalo grass is a warm season grass that needs very little maintenance or water but is not very good to play on.
+In full sun, bluegrass offers lush lawns with deep color and the ability to fill back in if damaged.
+Fescue will tolerate heat, shade, drought and traffic from children and pets.
+Buffalo grass is a warm season grass that needs very little maintenance or water and is a responsible choice for a dry climate.

 Prepare your soil

 The soil is where the lawn receives its food and water.
 If there are weeds in the area, remove them now.
 Our expert staff can help you find the answer which will work best for you.
 Loosen up that soil and mix in Soil Pep or Eko Compost, which will also help correct high pH.
-Adding New Lawn Fertilizer now will give the little plants just enough food without burning their tiny roots up.
-Once you have mixed everything into the soil, use a rake to create a level area, also add to the soil some pre emergent weed killer, this will avoid weeding in the future, Corn Gluten is one of the best solutions and it is organic!
+Adding New Lawn Fertilizer now will give the little plants just enough food without burning their roots.
+Once you have mixed everything into the soil, use a rake to create a level area.
+You can also choose to add a pre-emergent weed control to the soil, this can help keep future weeds under control.
+Corn Gluten is one of the best solutions and it is organic!
 Find it at Gulley Greenhouse.

 Spread the Grass Seed

 There are two types of lawn spreaders and you can use either to distribute grass seed.
 Following the directions that come with the spreader, adjust the spreader settings for the type of grass you purchased.